jperkel/sciwridiversity/manuscript.md

 Tina Saey (reporter): Developing a diverse source list.
 She draws heavily from awards that go to scientists who are from diverse backgrounds + taking a look at conference speaker lists (those have headshots) and lots of conferences are pushing to include diverse people.
 And their expertise immediately pops out based on their talk’s title.
 → Tina says here’s an example of the awards list she looks at: [https://www.hhmi.org/programs/hanna-h-gray-fellows-program#Fellows](https://www.hhmi.org/programs/hanna-h-gray-fellows-program#Fellows)

-Carolyn Collin Petersen (freelancer + event organizer): Some scientists refuse to be on ‘manels’ until you get more women on the panel.
+Carolyn Collins Petersen (freelancer + event organizer): Some scientists refuse to be on ‘manels’ until you get more women on the panel.
 Ask around with the nearby institutions.

 Matthew Francis (freelancer) uses Twitter to find diverse sources because scientists on Twitter tend to be more diverse but also because their threads allow you to “see” their voice and stances on things.
 He also uses a spreadsheet of sources in stories to keep himself accountable.
 If you are not reaching 50% women or whatever other target, then you aren’t there yet.